-The Office of Minority and Women Inclusion (OMWI) of the Federal Reserve Bank of Chicago submitted its second Annual Report to Congress, covering the period January 1 to December 31, 2012.
+The Office of Minority and Women Inclusion (OMWI) of the Federal Reserve Bank of Chicago submitted its Annual Report to Congress, covering the period January 1 to December 31, 2015.
 The report provides a comprehensive summary of the Bank’s accomplishments, challenges and opportunities related to minority and women employment; inclusion of minority and women owned businesses (M/WBEs) in contracts; and financial literacy outreach initiatives.
-The Report also provides year-to-year comparisons between 2011 and 2012 of diversity and inclusion indicators as they relate to workforce and supplier diversity.
+The report also provides year-to-year comparisons between 2014 and 2015 of diversity and inclusion indicators as they relate to workforce and supplier diversity.
 The progress outlined in the report reaffirms our ongoing commitment to diversity and inclusion, and demonstrates our continued interest in promoting these important objectives.

 About Corporate Social Responsibility

 Guided by the Corporate Social Responsibility Council, the Bank takes a holistic approach to its varied responsibilities, seeking to connect its internal and external practices with key initiatives that include:

 The Bank supports a diverse and inclusive work environment where employees are respected, treated fairly, and given equal opportunities to perform to their fullest potential.

 The Bank recognizes the importance of a diverse supplier base and is committed to including minority- and women-owned businesses in its procurement program.

 Money Smart Week is a series of free classes and activities designed to help consumers better manage their personal finances.

 - Economic Education